 To see it in action, we recommend this video by Red Ted Art:

 The main necessity of the backstitch is to sew strong seams without a sewing machine.
 It is also used as an alternative to machine sewing because it gives a neat look.

 Apart, it is stronger than the simple running stitch.
-However, it requires more time but can be carried in a quick manner.
+However, it requires more time but can be carried out in a quick manner.

 When hand sewing, backstitch can be used for decorative things as they can form outlines or shapes.

-Also, back stitches are required doing multiple chores such as repairing seams, hand sewing applique, even attaching a zipper.
+Also, back stitches are required doing multiple chores such as repairing seams, hand sewing applique, and even attaching a zipper.

 It is also needed when attaching two pieces of fabric together.

-The reason to name it backstitch, as the needle is inserted into the fabric mainly behind the thread of the preceding stitch.
+The reason to name it backstitch, is as the needle is inserted into the fabric mainly behind the thread of the preceding stitch.